top of page

 My Journey through Three Cultures

 If you’re in the market for hiring a ghostwriter, you’ll find a lot of companies offering quick turnaround times.
-They limit the number of interviews to 10 or 12, when you need at least 40 to get the raw material for a memoir.
-They then have a team of writers cobble your memoir together.
-No revisions.
-No feedback.
+Yet they limit the number of interviews and revisions (unless you pay more).
+They have a team of faceless writers cobble your memoir together under the pressure of a short deadline.
+They promise you a bestseller when no one can predict that (unless you’re a celebrity or a household name).

-The cost of your book depends on the size, subject matter, and timeline.
-I charge market rates for a ghostwriter of my experience and skill, but I am often able to be flexible in the price to meet your particular budget.
+I charge market rates for a ghostwriter of my experience and skill, but I am also flexible in meeting your particular budget.
+Your book's size and timeline are also a factor in pricing.
+Contact me for more information.

-For me, this is not just a job.
 I derive great pleasure in helping people finally complete the books they’ve always wanted to write.
-And I look forward to providing you with that priceless, once-in-a-lifetime experience.
+And I look forward to providing you with that priceless,

 Contact Me